 In 1931, now under Pipe Major Robert Pirnie, the band entered it’s first contests.
 These were at Airlie Horticultural Society Games and the Dundee Flower Show and held under the auspices of the Perth and Angus Pipe Band Association.

-In 1953, the band played at Coronation Day celebrations and competed at the Aberfeldy Pipe Band contest.
+In 1953, the band played at Coronation Day celebrations and competed at a pipe band contest in nearby Aberfeldy.

 In the late 1960s, the Vale created the first ‘Highland Night’ of the tourist season in Pitlochry – where the band presented an outdoor production of traditional entertainment every week during the summer months.
 This tradition is still going strong and has celebrated its 40th season.
 Click here to find out more.

-These early competitive outings would prove to be only the prelude to a much more focused future in pipe band competition, as in 1965 a man from Aberdeenshire by the name Ian Duncan joined the Vale, taking over as Pipe Major in 1973.
+Those early competitive outings would prove to be only the prelude to a much more focused future in pipe band competition.
+In 1965, Ian Duncan who was originally from Aberdeenshire, joined the Vale, taking over as Pipe Major in 1973.

-Competing now within the hospices of the Royal Scottish Pipe Band Association, in 1976 the Vale entered competitions at Scone Palace and in Hawick.
-They were originally assessed as Grade 4, but they were there for only a short time.
+Competing now within the auspices of the Royal Scottish Pipe Band Association, in 1976 the Vale entered competitions at Scone Palace and in Hawick.
+The band was originally assessed as Grade 4, but was in that grade for only a short time.

-At their first ‘Major’ in 1977 they were awarded sixth place in the Grade 4 World Championship.
-The following year they swept all before them winning all Grade 4 Championships including the World Title.
+At its first major pipe band competition, in 1977, they band was awarded sixth place in the Grade 4 World Championship.
+The following year it swept all before them winning all Grade 4 Championships including the Worlds title.

 At the end of 1983 came the ultimate accolade, appointment by the R.S.P.B.A. as a Grade 1 band, joining the elite and playing with such famous names as Strathclyde Police, Shotts and Dykehead etc. in the premier grade competitions.
 Grade 4 to Grade 1 in only seven short seasons.